-Price first got into music through playing drums in her school band.
-She acquired a guitar when she was 11, and started recording pop, rock and R&B covers, posting them first on Facebook, later on her YouTube channel.
-When she headed off to college at South Dakota State in Brookings, SD, her plan was to choose studies leading to becoming a veterinarian.
-She kept posting songs online, though, and her music caught the attention of two producers in Los Angeles.
-“They asked me if I wanted to come out there and work with them,” says Price.
-“We wrote songs over Skype, and then I went to L.A. and we recorded four of them in the studio.
-It was an amazing experience.”
+Price acquired her first guitar when she was 11, and started recording pop, rock and R&B covers, posting them online.
+When she headed off to college, her plan was to become a veterinarian.
+She kept posting songs though, and her music caught the attention of two producers in Los Angeles.
+“We wrote songs over Skype, and then I went to L.A. and we recorded four of them in the studio,” says Price.
+“It was an amazing experience.”

 “A video was created for my song, which was used to spotlight the culture of football in Nebraska,” says Price.
 “It got more than a million views.
 Having so many people relate to something I wrote sparked my interest in making music for the rest of my life.”

-The adrenaline rush from the experience spurred Price on back in Music City.
+Price took a break from school, and with the support of her parents, moved to Nashville in 2014 so that she could be in an environment surrounded by the music industry.
 “There is so much energy and so many people to feed off of creatively here,” she says.
-“There are so many different things happening here now.
-It forces me to be really uncomfortable on a daily basis – in a good way.
+“It forces me to be really uncomfortable on a daily basis – in a good way.
 In new situations, I’m learning how to adapt.
 And writing music here is an everyday thing.
 I love it.”